TALXIS/docs/src/en/customizer-guide/required-application-consent.md

 ### Permissions
 * Access Common Data Service (Dataverse) as organization user
-* Sign in and read user profile
+* Sign in and read signed in user profile

 ## TALXIS Data Feed